 |Cemetery||Location||Date Designated||Listing Info||Photo|

-For a list of all known cemeteries in Bosque County or to search for a specific grave, see our Cemeteries page.
+In addition to the five Historic Texas Cemeteries listed above, there are current applications pending for the Cole Family Cemetery, Rock Springs Cemetery, and Fossett Cemetery.
+For a list of all known cemeteries in Bosque County or to search for a specific grave, see the Cemeteries page.